ShehanRashmika/awesome_components/awesome_components/README.md

 # awesomecomponents

-A new Flutter plugin for awesome component
+A Flutter plugin for converting the currencies

 ## Getting Started